Depression in a relationship

 von Dorothee Ellerbrake 29.
 März 2021

-INTERVIEW ZU DEN THEMEN MIDLIFE CRISIS, EMPTY NEST UND AFFÄREN Das Interview führte Diana Posner 1.
-Alle reden über das Thema Midlife Crisis.
-Könntest du mal erklären, wie sich das Thema Midlife Crisis bemerkbar macht?
-Die Midlife Crisis beschreibt ein Gefühl, das schleichend kommt.
+INTERVIEW ZU DEN THEMEN MIDLIFE CRISIS, EMPTY NEST UND AFFÄREN Das Interview führte Diana Posner, Gründerin von reality bites DP: Alle reden über das Thema Midlife Crisis.
+Könntest du mal erklären, wie sich dieses Thema bemerkbar macht?
+Ellerbrake: Die Midlife Crisis beschreibt ein Gefühl, das schleichend kommt.
 Eine innere Unzufriedenheit macht sich bemerkbar, obwohl zumindest im Außen alles ok zu sein scheint.
 Es ist nicht richtig greifbar und löst bei den Betroffenen Unsicherheit aus.

 Share by: